1400 Beaver Creek Road

 Farmington, NY 14425

-Dr. A. Fessler Dr. C. Boshart Dr. S. Nicolson Dr. P. Millspaugh
+Dr. A. Fessler Dr. P. Millspaugh Dr. S. Nicolson Dr. J. Breed

 Dr. Anne Fessler:

 She grew up in Farmington, NY and fulfilled a childhood dream to establish a veterinary practice in her hometown.
-She is married and has four children ranging in ages from 23 to 16 years old.
-Dr. Fessler is also currently guardian to 5 cats and 1 Border Collie dog.
+She is married and has four offspring ranging in ages from 27 to 20 years old.
+Dr. Fessler is also currently guardian to 3 cats and 1 dog.
 Her professional interests lay firmly implanted in general medicine.
 She enjoys the variety that general practice generates as well as the contact it creates with fellow community members

 The challenges presented by the broad range of medical and surgical cases that are treated at Farmington Veterinary Hospital combined with the pleasure of helping "neighbors" will keep her satisfied for a long time!

 Dr. Millspaugh grew up in Niskayuna, NY outside Albany.
 He graduated from Binghamton University with B.A.'s in Biology and Music.
 In 2010, he completed the DVM program at Cornell University.
 After completing his education Dr. Millspaugh pursued a rotating small animal internship with Atlantic Coast Veterinary Specialists and was later an intern at New York Veterinary Specialty and Emergency Center.
 His primary professional interest is surgery, and he enjoys all types of surgery including orthopedic surgery.

 When he is not in the office taking care of patients, Dr. Millspaugh enjoys marathon canoe racing, alpine skiing, hiking, playing piano, and singing.
 He lives in our community of Farmington with his wife and 2 dogs.
 As President of the New York Marathon Canoe Racing Association he stays very busy!